IBM-Cloud/logistics-wizard-erp/README.md

 ### Basic configuration to support for the use cases of the other services

 In this configuration, the ERP service is only providing access to the data.
-We deploy the ERP simulator as a regular Clound Foundry app in Bluemix and connect it to the rest of the system.
+We deploy the ERP simulator as a regular Cloud Foundry app in Bluemix and connect it to the rest of the system.

 This configuration illustrates:
 * how to integrate with a Service Discovery service in a microservice architecture